-The Company has elected to account for forfeitures of awards as they occur.
+Due to the limited historical experience of the Company's stock awards program, it has elected to account for forfeitures of awards as they occur.
 If an award is forfeited prior to vesting, the associated reduction in expense is reflected net in stock-based compensation expense in that period.
 Stock-based compensation expense is recorded in research and development (R&D) and selling, general, and administrative (SG&A) expenses in the Company's condensed consolidated statements of operations.